 I couldn’t bring myself to tell them that I was there to find myself…that perhaps, this programme will give me something to look forward to..in life.

-At that time, I didn’t want to sound ridiculous to any of my classmates because they were all in high-ranking positions in the schools they lead.
+At that time, I didn’t want to sound ridiculous to any of my classmates because they were all in high-ranking positions in the schools they were leading.

 I did a qualitative thesis for my coursework.
 It was a depiction of the exploration of a middle manager of her journey in leadership.